 ExSpect development originated at the Information Systems group, faculty of Mathematics and Computing Science, TU Eindhoven, as part of the ongoing research in process modelling, and was continued by Bakkenist consultancy, now part of Deloitte .

-ExSpect is a native Windows application; it runs on versions of Microsoft Windows up to and including Windows XP SP 3 and Windows Server 2003 SP 2.
+ExSpect is a native Windows desktop application; it runs on most versions of Microsoft Windows.
+It is known to run on Windows 8.1; Windows 10 hasn't been tested yet.

 It crashes on Windows 7; with compatibility settings, the crash can be delayed until the open file dialog.
-Please let us know if you have any idea how to make it work on Windows 7.
+Please let us know if you have any idea how to fix this.

 No official support for ExSpect is available, although we are happy to answer any questions you have about the product.